Dmumladz3/Epam-course-module1/modules/34. REST API - Architecture/Homework.md

     - SubscriptionRequestDto to Subscription
     - Subscription to SubscriptionResponseDto

-##### 21. Document methods in UserController and ServiceController using Swagger 2 annotations.
+##### 21. Document methods in UserController and ServiceController using Swagger 2 / OpenAPI annotations.
 ##### 22. Make sample requests to UserController and ServiceController via Swagger UI, provide screenshots.

 (20 points)